labstructbioinf/pLM-BLAST/README.md

 Pre-computed databases can be downloaded from http://ftp.tuebingen.mpg.de/pub/protevo/toolkit/databases/plmblast_dbs.

-The `embeddings.py` script can be used to create a custom database.
-For example, the first lines of the index file for the ECOD database are:
+The `embeddings.py` script can be used to create a custom database from a CSV or FASTA file.
+For example, the first lines of the CSV file for the ECOD database are:

 ```
 ,id,description,sequence